Is it now the job of a creative director to fix our crumbling institutions?

 A steady decline in religiosity may also have something to do with it.
 In its 2019 prediction issue, The Economist described millennials as “the least religious generation ever.”

 Many fill the void by placing their faith in brands.
-We’ve already made a religion of work, and are now elevating the brands we love to God-like status.
+We’ve already made a religion of work, and are now elevating the brands we love to godlike status.
 In a sense, we’ve traded the cross for the swoosh.
 We seek salvation by tidying our closets like Marie Kondo, and following every sacred word from wellness brands like Goop and SoulCycle.
 Tara Isabella Burton, who is currently writing a book on the rise of the religiously unaffiliated in America, said it best:

 “The language of wellness isn’t just coded diet culture.
 It’s also encoded with religious promise.”

 Brands know their fate if they don’t give us what we want.
 If they dare to exist without standing for something, they’re done.
 At a roundtable at Cannes last week, Unilever’s new CEO Alan Jope said as much.
 He vowed to axe any brand in his portfolio that didn’t serve a higher purpose, or worse, tried to “woke-wash” its consumers.
 After his TED Talk in April, Chobani CEO Hamdi Ulukaya spoke to PBS NewsHour about this new social contract.
 “You either do it or you die,” he said.
-“I don’t see of businesses and brands continuing to exist for generations to come with the motto of ‘I exist only to make money.'”
+“I don’t see a lot of businesses and brands continuing to exist for generations to come with the motto of ‘I exist only to make money.'”

 As a creative director in this new world, all this seems too heavy a load to bear.
 How can we possibly take on the task of helping companies meet consumer expectations in this new reality?
 We focus our creative process on three principles: trust, purpose, and action.

 Transparency stands out in a world of opacity.
-Actions speak louder than words, and in today’s social media-fueled world, consumers expect full access to the inner-workings of the companies they patronize—not just lip-service.
+Actions speak louder than words, and in today’s social media-fueled world, consumers expect full access to the inner workings of the companies they patronize—not just lip service.
 But don’t overthink it.
 A creative execution can be as simple as Everlane’s “Transparency Tuesday” series on Snapchat, which is basically an AMA on topics ranging from how factory workers are treated, to how their cotton is sourced.

 Remember, brands are the ones satisfying our desire for meaning in life.
-We want our mascara, coffee creamer and yoga pants to embody the values we hold sacred.
-But ethically-sourced ingredients and eco-friendly packaging are table stakes.
+We want our mascara, coffee creamer, and yoga pants to embody the values we hold sacred.
+But ethically sourced ingredients and eco-friendly packaging are table stakes.
 To up the ante on purpose, many opt to partner with social impact organizations.
-But, as Roma director Alfonso Cuarón recently warned a room full of creatives at Cannes: “It has to be a genuine commitment… These relationships have to come from a standpoint of honesty.”
+But, as Roma director Alfonso Cuarón recently warned a room full of creatives at Cannes: “It has to be a genuine commitment . . .
+These relationships have to come from a standpoint of honesty.”

 Fast-moving brands win.
 With constant updates, activations, and innovation, they present themselves as different from the status quo, bent on a better version of reality for their customers, and the world.
 We saw this in Nike’s Circular Design guide last month, an incredible example of a brand open-sourcing its best practices for sustainable design.
 Or the Clif Bar vs. Kind Snacks Twitter feud last week.
 This wasn’t your ordinary “our product is better than yours” campaign.

 The current hope is for companies to be vehicles of change in the world.
-Today, brands stand out by standing for the very things that are going unattended to — trust, transparency, accountability, purpose, inclusion, and action.
+Today, brands stand out by standing for the very things that are going unattended to—trust, transparency, accountability, purpose, inclusion, and action.
 This is the ultimate litmus test in business today.
 What was once a high bar is now the baseline, but the best brands are rising to the occasion, and it’s up to the creative community to help them do just that.

-Grant Wenzlau is the Director of Creative Strategy at Day One Agency, a creative communications agency with offices in New York City and Los Angeles.
+Grant Wenzlau is the director of creative strategy at Day One Agency, a creative communications agency with offices in New York City and Los Angeles.